Code-Institute-Submissions/80squiz/README.md

 * Code on JSHint did throw some errors relating to ES6 however upon checking and research this is a common and archaic feature of validators such as JSHint and Beautify

+## Bugs/Improvements for Future

+I would like to improve the results interaction.
+I have begun researching how to add either a modal display the result and/or giving the user an option to share the result to their social media.
+At the moment I feel the result action is a little bland and doesnt stand out enough.

 # Deployment